 About the System

-The Traumatic Brain Injury Model System's goal is to study the course of long-term recovery after TBI, as well as to develop, provide and evaluate innovative services that address identified needs for coordination and community reintegration.
+Mayo Clinic's TBI Model System is directly aligned with the NIDILRR mission of improving the lives of individuals who experience TBI, their families and communities.
+The system's goal is to study the course of long-term recovery after TBI, as well as to develop, provide and evaluate innovative services that address identified needs for care coordination and community reintegration.

 The system focuses on clinical research concerning epidemiology, practice management models, treatment outcomes, community-based randomized clinical trials of behavioral interventions and remotely provided rehabilitation.
 Its research has produced dozens of publications and hundreds of presentations, bringing to prominence Mayo Clinic's status as an internationally recognized brain rehabilitation program.